This post is also available in: Français (French)

 Toggl, is another excellent time recorder but time recorded is organised by project.
 Some tasks might be quite long.
 If you don’t do projects but “many tasks” this may generate far too many projects.
 Some tasks might be quite long and if you don’t do projects but “many tasks” this may generate far too many projects.

-And you cannot plan in Toggl.
+And you cannot plan ahead in Toggl.
 The advantage in Trello is planning items relative to one another, pre-estimating, then checking against estimates.
 This feeds into the next cycle of evaluations using accurate and realistic data.

 A Trello card is clear and includes all relevant information, a description, checklists, comments, linked items.